TheWhiteHackers/JS_Challenges_For_Beginners_2/README.md

 This is part 2 of the beginner JS challenges

+It is a bit harder

 ## Challenge 1

 **Get the nth letter of a string**

-This is a bit hard for the really new beginners

 Use the function "getTheLetter()" to get an specific letter